-LPWAN consists of group of various low-power, wide area network technologies.
+LPWAN consists of a group of various low-power, wide-area network technologies.
 It can use licensed or unlicensed frequencies and include proprietary or open standard options.

 Narrowband-IoT (NB-IoT) and LTE-M are both 3rd Generation Partnership Project (3GPP) standards that operate on the licensed spectrum.
 While they have similar performance to other standards, they operate on existing cellular infrastructure, allowing service providers to quickly add cellular IoT connectivity to their service portfolios.